ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 .. _ag_assign_pods_to_nodes:

-Assigning climber pods to specific nodes
+Assigning ascender pods to specific nodes
 -------------------------------------

-You can constrain the climber pods created by the operator to run on a certain subset of nodes. ``node_selector`` and ``postgres_selector`` constrains the climber pods to run only on the nodes that match all the specified key/value pairs. ``tolerations`` and ``postgres_tolerations`` allow the climber pods to be scheduled onto nodes with matching taints.
-The ability to specify ``topologySpreadConstraints`` is also allowed through ``topology_spread_constraints`` If you want to use affinity rules for your climber pod, you can use the ``affinity`` option.
+You can constrain the ascender pods created by the operator to run on a certain subset of nodes. ``node_selector`` and ``postgres_selector`` constrains the ascender pods to run only on the nodes that match all the specified key/value pairs. ``tolerations`` and ``postgres_tolerations`` allow the ascender pods to be scheduled onto nodes with matching taints.
+The ability to specify ``topologySpreadConstraints`` is also allowed through ``topology_spread_constraints`` If you want to use affinity rules for your ascender pod, you can use the ``affinity`` option.

 If you want to constrain the web and task pods individually, you can do so by specifying the deployment type before the specific setting.
-For example, specifying ``task_tolerations`` will allow the climber task pod to be scheduled onto nodes with matching taints.
+For example, specifying ``task_tolerations`` will allow the ascender task pod to be scheduled onto nodes with matching taints.

 +----------------------------------+------------------------------------------+----------+
 | Name                             | Description                              | Default  |